balena-labs-projects/connector/README.md

 This will stop the auto-wiring code from running and cause telegraf to be run purely from the supplied configuration file.

+##Troubleshooting

+You can turn on telegraf debugging by setting the environment variable `DEBUG` to `1`.
+This turns on debug logging to the console.